-• You must use Preferred providers in order to receive benefits.
-S to this requirement.
-See below and page 18 for the exceptions • We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
-You are responsible for any difference between our payment and the billed amount.
-Benefit Description You Pay Note: The calendar year deductible applies to almost We say "(No deductible)" when it doe all benefits in this Section.
-Surgical Procedures A comprehensive range of services, such as: Preferred: 30% of the Plan allowance Operative procedures Non-preferred (Participating/Non-participating): Assistant surgeons/surgical assistance if required because of the complexity of the surgical procedures You pay all charges • Treatment of fractures and dislocations, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Colonoscopy, with or without biopsy Note: Preventive care benefits apply to the professional charges for your first covered colonoscopy of the calendar year (see page 42).
+- You must use Preferred providers in order to receive benefits.
+See below and page 18 for the exceptions to this requirement. - We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
+You may be responsible for any difference between our payment and the billed amount.
+See page 29, NSA, for information on when you are not responsible for this difference.

+Benefit Description You Pay Note: We state whether or not the calendar year deductible applies for each benefit listed in this section.
+Surgical Procedures FEP Blue Focus A comprehensive range of services, such as: Operative procedures Assistant surgeons/surgical assistance if required because of the complexity of the surgical procedures Treatment of fractures and dislocations, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Colonoscopy, with or without biopsy Note: Preventive care benefits apply to the professional charges for your first covered colonoscopy of the calendar year (see page 42).
 We provide benefits as described here for subsequent colonoscopy procedures performed by a professional provider in the same year.
-Endoscopic procedures • Injections Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive Surgery on page 63) • Treatment of burns Male circumcision • Insertion of internal prosthetic devices.
-See Section 5(a), Orthopedic and Prosthetic Devices , and "Other hospital services and supplies" in Section 5(c), Inpatient Hospital , for our coverage for the device. • Gender reassignment surgical benefits are limited to the following: - For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo-oophorectomy, metoidioplasty, phalloplasty, urethroplasty, scrotoplasty, electrolysis (hair removal at the covered operative site), and placement of testicular and erectile prosthesis - For male to female surgery: penectomy, orchiectomy, vaginoplasty, clitoroplasty, labiaplasty, and electrolysis (hair removal at the covered operative site) Notes: • Prior approval is required for gender reassignment surgery.
-For more information about prior approval, please refer to page 20.
+Endoscopic procedures Injections Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive Surgery on page 59) Treatment of burns Male circumcision Insertion of internal prosthetic devices.
+See Section 5(a), Orthopedic and Prosthetic Devices, and "Other hospital services and supplies" in Section 5(c), Inpatient Hospital, for our coverage for the device.
+Preferred: 30% of the Plan allowance (deductible applies) Procedures to treat morbid obesity - a condition in which an individual has a Body Mass Index (BMI) of 40 or more, or an individual with a BMI of 35 or more with one or more co-morbidities; eligible members must be age 18 or over and the procedure must be performed at a facility designated as a Blue Distinction Center for Comprehensive Bariatric Surgery. • Benefits are available only for the following procedures: - Roux-en-Y - Gastric bypass - Laparoscopic adjustable gastric banding - Sleeve gastrectomy - Biliopancreatic bypass with duodenal switch When performed in a Blue Distinction Center for Comprehensive Bariatric Surgery: 30% of the Plan allowance (deductible applies) Non-preferred (Participating/Non-participating): You pay all charges Note: Your provider will document the place of service when filing your claim for the procedure(s).
+Please contact the provider if you have any questions about the place of the service.